ImperialCollegeLondon/ReCoDE-penalised-reg/docs/4-chapter-2-solutions.md

 fit_ns <- glmnet(x = X, y = y, family = "gaussian", nlambda = 20, lambda.min.ratio = 0.1, standardize = FALSE)
 cbind(fit$beta[,20],fit_ns$beta[,20])
 ```
 The solutions are similar but not quite the same.
-A lot of things happen in the background when standardization occurs.
-Without getting into too much detail, standardization scales $\lambda$ accordingly, to ensure we get similar solutions, but this scaling is only approximate, hence the difference.
-Generally, it is recommended to use standardization.
+A lot of things happen in the background when standardisation occurs.
+Without getting into too much detail, standardisation scales $\lambda$, to ensure we get similar solutions, but this scaling is only approximate, hence the difference.
+Generally, it is recommended to use standardisation (and when using packages as complete as `glmnet`, to let the package handle it).

-## Q2: what happens if we do not specify how many lambdas we want?
+## Q2: what happens if we do not specify how many $\lambda$'s we want?
 If we remove the lambda options:
 ```{r}
 set.seed(2)